-The Mathematics Department at Warwick has a strong research group in Ergodic Theory and Dynamical Systems reflecting a reputation built up over several decades and continuing into the present.
-Warwick is the base for the leading journal in the field, Ergodic Theory and Dynamical Systems published by Cambridge University Press.
+The Mathematics Department at Warwick has a large and very active research group in Ergodic Theory and Dynamical Systems, with an international reputation established over several decades.
+Warwick University is also the home to the leading journal in the field, Ergodic Theory and Dynamical Systems published by Cambridge University Press.

 Members in the Department working in this area have a wide range of interests.
-These include ergodic theory, smooth dynamical systems, thermodynamic formalism, 1-dimensional real and complex dynamics, statistical properties of derterministic systems, KAM and Hamiltonian systems, applications to geometry, fractal geometry, number theory and noncommutative geometry, dynamics applied to physical systems, dynamics applied to biology, dynamics and computation, numerical methods for stochastic differential equations.
+These include smooth dynamical systems, thermodynamic formalism, real and complex dynamics, ergodic Ramsey theory statistical properties of deterministic systems, translation surfaces, KAM and Hamiltonian systems.
+There are also applications to geometry, fractal geometry, number theory and noncommutative geometry, dynamics applied to physical systems, dynamics applied to biology, dynamics and computation, numerical methods for stochastic differential equations and many others.

-There are weekly seminars on Tuesdays, as well as learning seminars organised around specific topics.
-Graduate students may be admitted as regular students in the department or through the MIR@W programme.
+There are weekly seminars on Tuesdays at 2pm, as well as learning seminars organised around specific topics.